ge8/docaas-devlab/README.md

 6. At the top of the console logs, you'll see a long string of seemilgly random characters.
 This is the user's identity token - it's one of the three JWT tokens <a href="https://en.wikipedia.org/wiki/JSON_Web_Token" target="_blank">Link</a> as part of the OAuth standard <a href="https://en.wikipedia.org/wiki/OAuth" target="_blank">Link</a>  which is used by Open ID Connect <a href="https://en.wikipedia.org/wiki/OpenID_Connect" target="_blank">Link</a>identity providers like Amazon Cognito for our app.

-Let's inspect this JWT token.
+..Let's inspect this JWT token.
 Copy this token by copying it and pasting it at [https://jwt.io/].
 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/jwtio.png" width="50%">
 Note that the token's signature is valid.